By Patrick McLaughlin

 In early June the National Fire Protection Association (NFPA), which produces specifications including NFPA 70, the National Electrical Code, held its annual Conference and Exposition.
 Among the technical conference’s sessions was a panel discussion covering Power over Ethernet.
-(For more detail on the treatment of cabling for Power over Ethernet in the 2017 NEC, see “The intersection of remote powering technologies and the 2017 National Electrical Code” in the November 2016 issue of Cabling Installation & Maintenance magazine.)
+(For more detail on the treatment of cabling for Power over Ethernet in the 2017 NEC, see “The intersection of remote powering technologies and the 2017 National Electrical Code” in our November 2016 issue.)

 Mark Earley, PE, the NFPA’s chief electrical engineer, led the panel discussion.
 Playing a prominent role in the discussion was Ernie Gallo, a director with Telcordia Technologies who also chairs the task group that was formed to provide input on Ethernet communications that could prompt some type of modification to the Code.
 Gallo reported that after 12 meetings in the form of conference calls, the 24-member task force had completed its work.
 The results of the group’s work will be to propose three tentative interim amendments (TIAs) to the 2017 NEC, and to provide approximately 10 public inputs to the 2020 NEC revision process.